jedisct1/zigly/README.md

 Zig:

-- is very simple to learn
+- is fun and simple to learn
-- compiles quickly, providing a great developer experience
+- compiles very quickly, providing a great developer experience
 - can compile and use existing C and C++ code at no cost
 - is way safer than C and C++ by design, while retaining excellent performance
 - prints nice and useful error traces, on all platforms, including WebAssembly